 Minimum admissions requirements are an earned 4-year baccalaureate or higher degree from an accredited college or university prior to beginning graduate studies, a minimum cumulative 3.0 GPA (4.0 scale) in all prior undergraduate and graduate-level work, and credentials documenting prerequisite academic work that gives evidence of your ability to pursue a graduate program in astrophysics.
 In addition, all applicants must take the GRE General Test.
-For applicants in Autumn 2020, the GRE General is not be required or accepted.
+For applicantions received in 2020 for admission in Autumn 2021, the GRE General is not required or accepted.

 Since Fall 2018, the GRE subject test in Physics is optional.
-For applicants in Autumn 2020, the Physics GRE will not be accepted.
+For applicants in 2020 for admission in Autumn 2021, the Physics GRE will not be accepted.
 All students should include a paragraph in their statement of intent that outlines their undergraduate physics preparation.
 This could include a description of advanced physics classes taken, including textbooks used, and the grades earned in those courses.

 International applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 Minimum English Proficiency Requirements are at least a 550 on the paper-based (213 on the computer-based) TOEFL, equivalent to a total score of 79 on the internet-based TOEFL (IBT); or (less common) 82 on the MELAB or 7.0 on the IELTS exams.